 You can use a diff editor to compare two versions of a file and view the differences side-by-side in the Edit mode.

 - Parsing C++ Files with the Clang Code Model

-The Clang code model provides some of the services previously provided by the built-in C/C++ code model, such as code completion, syntactic and semantic highlighting, diagnostics, tooltips, outline of symbols, and renaming of local symbols.
+The Clang code model offers some of the same services as the built-in C/C++ code model, such as code completion, syntactic and semantic highlighting, diagnostics, tooltips, outline of symbols, and renaming of local symbols.

 © 2023 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.